What to Do After a Work Accident In Texas

 These are some essential steps to take if you sustain an injury in your workplace.

-- Medical attention.
+Medical attention.
 If you’re hurt on the job, seek medical attention first.
 Keep all documentation from your visit.
-It’s important to get the doctor’s opinion on physical activity, as well as how long it should take to recover properly.
+It’s essential to get the doctor’s opinion on physical activity and how long it should take to recover properly.

-- Going back to work.
-Make sure to inform your employer of what your physical limitations are if the doctor approves of you working again.
+Going back to work.
+Make sure to inform your employer of your physical limitations if the doctor approves your return to work.

 Questions About a Work-Related Accident?

 The Texas work accident lawyers at Mike Love & Associates, LLC want to protect your rights.
 If you have questions about your insurance policy or what to do after an accident, then we are here to help.
-Call (936) 632-2000 for more details.
+Call (936) 632-2000 for your free consultation.

-How to Get Injury Coverage If Your Employer Doesn't Carry Workers’ Comp
+What If Your Employer Doesn't Carry Workers’ Comp?

 What Other Options Are There Besides Workers' Compensation?

-- Personal injury lawsuit: Many times, pursuing a personal injury lawsuit against an employer will be more beneficial than a workers’ comp claim would be.
-Employers have strict safety guidelines that they need to follow, and if a lack of safety regulation or care was committed by your employer, a personal injury lawsuit could be very beneficial to your case.
+Personal injury lawsuit: Many times, pursuing a personal injury lawsuit against an employer will be more beneficial than a workers’ comp claim would be.
+Employers must follow strict safety guidelines.
+If your employer committed a lack of safety regulation or care, a personal injury lawsuit could be very beneficial to your case.

-- Third-party lawsuit: Even if your employer does offer workers’ comp, a third party could be responsible for your work injury, making it necessary to pursue a third-party lawsuit.
+Third-party lawsuit: Even if your employer does offer workers’ comp, a third party could be responsible for your work injury, making it necessary to pursue a third-party lawsuit.
 Many construction sites and other worksites involve not just a single employer, but other contractors and subcontractors working together.
-These contractors are responsible for some of the employees and worksite safety responsibilities.
+These contractors are responsible for some of the employees’ and worksite safety responsibilities.
 If a contractor’s employee or equipment caused an injury to an employee of another company, that contractor should be held responsible for damages.
-Other third-party claim examples include, car accidents caused by someone else while driving for work, and slip and fall accidents that occur working on someone else’s property due to their negligence.
+Other third-party claim examples include car accidents caused by someone else while driving for work, and slip-and-fall accidents that occur while working on someone else’s property due to their negligence.

-Pursuing a lawsuit against a construction company or well-known equipment manufacturer will be difficult on your own.
-Lufkin personal injury attorneys at Mike Love & Associates, LLC have strong compassion for victims of workplace injuries that cannot get coverage.
+Pursuing a lawsuit against a construction company or a well-known equipment manufacturer will be difficult on your own.
+Lufkin personal injury attorneys at Mike Love & Associates, LLC have strong compassion for victims of workplace injuries who cannot get coverage.
 Their years of case knowledge help find where negligence occurred by an employer or contractor that contributed to your injury.
-Even if you do receive workers comp, it may not be enough to cover the full scope of your injury and recovery process.
-Mike Love & Associates, LLC are dedicated to fight for the best coverage possible.
+Even if you do receive workers’ comp, it may not be enough to cover the full scope of your injury and recovery process.
+If you are injured, Mike Love & Associates, LLC is dedicated to securing the best compensation possible under Texas State Law.
+Call us today.
+We can help.

-What Should I Know If My Employer Doesn’t Offer Workers Comp?
+What If My Employer Doesn’t Offer Workers’ Comp?

 How Do Injured Workers File Lawsuits in Texas?